The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 What is the next step in the design process?

-The Museum has completed the schematic design for the project, and is proceeding with design development - a detailed development of plans for the exterior and interior by the architect and landscape architect in collaboration with engineers and other consultants, which will be completed in early spring 2017.
-These plans will be used for evaluation in the environmental review process.
+The Museum has completed the schematic design for the project, and is proceeding with design development, a detailed development of plans for the exterior and interior by the architect and landscape architect in collaboration with engineers and other consultants.

 What kind of government approvals are required for the project?

 In October 2016, Manhattan Community Board 7 and the New York City Landmarks Preservation Commission each voted to approve the proposed design of the Gilder Center and modifications to the existing Museum complex and the adjacent park.
 When the Museum was founded, the State Legislature authorized the Museum’s lease and use of additional areas of Theodore Roosevelt Park without further legislation.
 However, implementation of the Gilder Center project will require the approval of NYC Parks, as well as City and State funding approvals.
-NYC Parks is conducting an environmental review in which an environmental impact statement (EIS) will be prepared and shared with the public for review and comment (see below).
+NYC Parks is conducting an environmental review of the project.
+As part of that review, a draft environmental impact statement (EIS) was prepared and issued on May 18, 2017, for public review and comment (see below).
 Manhattan Community Board 7 will participate in that process.
 The State Office of Historic Preservation will also review the project.
 The new location of the Times Capsule will require the approval of the City Public Design Commission.

 Will the public have an opportunity to review and comment on project plans?

 Yes.
 The Museum has held informational meetings and continues to engage with community organizations as the project progresses.
-The New York City Department of Parks & Recreation (NYC Parks) held a public scoping meeting to accept comments on the proposed Draft Scope of Work for an environmental impact statement (EIS) on April 6, 2016, at the Museum.
-Responses to these comments will soon be made available to the public.
-NYC Parks will also hold a public hearing on the draft EIS once it has been completed and circulated for public review.
+The New York City Department of Parks & Recreation (NYC Parks) held a public scoping meeting to accept comments on the proposed Draft Scope of Work for an environmental impact statement (EIS) on April 6, 2016, and provided responses to those comments along with a Final Scope of Work.
+NYC Parks has now issued a Draft EIS and held a public hearing to receive comments on the draft EIS on June 15, 2017, at 6 pm at the American Museum of Natural History, in the LeFrak Theater.
+Comments can also be submitted in writing until 5 pm on June 26, 2017, following the instructions on the NYC Parks website: http://nyc.gov/parks/amnh-gilder.

 We encourage interested members of the public to join our mailing list to stay informed about the start of the public review process.